genshin-base/main-site/data/translated/builds/en.md

 This weapon has excellent DPS potential when facing against crowds, but at the same time it's potential will not be utilized at single target situations.

 [Rainslasher](#weapon:rainslasher)<br>
-For obvious reasons, this weapon is only recommended when Diluc is in a team comp where he can consistently proc vaporize (i.e. when paired with Xingqiu). **Rainslasher will also outperform Skyward Pride at \[R3+\].**
+For obvious reasons, this weapon is only recommended when Diluc is in a team comp where he can consistently proc vaporize (i.e. when paired with Xingqiu). **Rainslasher will also outperform [Skyward Pride](#weapon:skyward-pride) at \[R3+\].** Due to its EM mainstat, it is recommended to go ATK% sands instead.

 **Regarding Artifact Sets**